bitpredator/empiretown/README.md

 ATTENTION:
 You are not authorized to change the name of the resource and the resources within it.

-If you want to contribute you can open a pull request (attention read this wiki: https://github.com/bitpredator/empiretown/wiki/pull-request-rules).

 Server installation procedure: https://github.com/bitpredator/empiretown/wiki/Procedure-for-installing-the-server

 You are not authorized to sell this software (this is a free project).